 Never touch the gold memory module connector contacts or allow these contacts to touch the outside of the memory-module connector housing.

 Handle memory modules with care: never bend, twist, or drop a memory module.

-Reinstall the compute node cover (see Install the compute node cover).
+- Install the compute node cover onto the compute node (see Install the compute node cover for instructions).

-Reinstall the compute node (see Install a compute node in the enclosure).
+- Install the compute node into the chassis (see Install a compute node for instructions).

 If you have installed a DCPMM:

 Update the system firmware to the latest version (see Update the firmware).

 Make sure the firmware of all the DCPMM units is the latest version.
 If not, update it to the latest version (see Updating firmware on managed devices with LXCA).